 Until 1907, Colorado had no state geological survey, but a series of geologists held the position of Territorial Geologist, a part-time unpaid position.
-The Colorado Geological Survey was established by the Legislature in 1907, along with the position of State Geologist who was also the Director of the survey.
+The CGS was established by the Legislature in 1907, along with the position of State Geologist who was also the Director of the survey.
 The first geological survey mysteriously went out of existence sometime during, or after, 1925.
-The Colorado Geological Survey was re-established in 1967 and continues to provide sound science and service to the citizens of Colorado.
+The CGS was then re-established in 1967 and continues to provide sound science and service to the citizens of Colorado.

 For a more extensive history of the CGS